 The zip code for BYU-Idaho is 83460, and each department is assigned a 4-digit extension.
 For billing purposes, faculty members sending University-related letters off campus need to have the appropriate +4 zip code in the return address area.
 Postage for personal correspondence should be paid by faculty members.

-Academic buildings are generally open from 6:00 am until midnight.
+Academic buildings are generally open from 6:00 am until 11:30 pm.
 University Security and Safety locks the buildings starting at 11:30 pm.
 Lock-up on Sundays begins at approximately 10:00 pm.

-Having faculty members and students collaborate on many types of academic and student employment projects, the University learning community is strengthened.
-Accordingly, CFS and visiting faculty members may utilize student help in the fulfillment of their teaching assignments and professional development projects.
-Faculty members strive to ensure that the students have rich experiences that build them academically, personally, and professionally.
+As faculty members and students collaborate on many types of academic and student employment projects, the University learning community is strengthened.
+Accordingly, CFS and visiting faculty members may utilize student employees in fulfilling their teaching assignments and professional development projects.
+Faculty members act in an important mentoring role to ensure students have rich experiences that build them academically, personally, and professionally.
 Department chairs oversee the department budget that determines the number and frequency of teaching assistant resources.
 At the department chair's discretion and contingent on available funding, adjunct faculty may also be assigned teaching assistants.

 Faculty members are eligible for a BYU-Idaho tuition waiver each semester they teach, which must be used in the semester earned.
-Full-time and temporary faculty members receive 6 credit hours.
+CFS and visiting faculty members receive 6 credit hours.
 Adjunct faculty members may receive up to the number of credit hours taught during the semester, not to exceed 4 credit hours.

 The University provides resources to aid faculty members in their professional development efforts.
-The Office of Instructional Development sponsors many training opportunities for full-time and part-time faculty members:
+The Faculty Development office sponsors many training opportunities for CFS and adjunct faculty members:

 The SCOTs Program provides trained students to faculty members for the purpose of gathering data and providing feedback on courses from the perspective of the student.
 These students can provide such services as:

-The Office of Instructional Development also works with the Learning and Teaching Council (and its various committees) to provide summits, brown bag lunches, conferences, and banquets (see 6.2.6 Learning and Teaching Council, 6.2.7 Learning and Teaching Committees, and 6.2.8 Research and Creative Works Council).
+The Faculty Development office also works with the Learning and Teaching Council (and its various committees) to provide summits, brown bag lunches, conferences, and banquets (see 6.2.6 Learning and Teaching Council, 6.2.7 Learning and Teaching Committees and 6.2.8 Ad-hoc Commitees).

-Faculty members are eligible to receive two discounted tickets for each campus performing event.
-Full-time faculty members may receive an additional discounted ticket for each dependent in their families.
-They should verify the number of dependents with Human Resources.
+All faculty members are eligible to receive two discounted tickets for most campus performing events.
+CFS faculty members may receive an additional discounted ticket for each dependent in their families.

-All faculty members receive a 10% discount at the University Store on most items (excluding scriptures, textbooks, all software and hardware in the Technology department, ink jet refills, gift cards, and clearance or marked-down products).
+All faculty members receive a 10% discount at the University Store on most items.

 Should a prolonged illness or an accident make it necessary to employ a substitute, the situation is resolved on its own merits by the department chair, college dean, and associate academic vice president for instruction.
 A doctor's release should be presented to Human Resources when the faculty member returns to work.
 The physician should outline any restrictions or necessary precautions.

-A leave of absence is available to faculty members who have worked at BYU-Idaho for at least 12 months and who have approved, special circumstances:
+A medical leave of absence is available to CFS faculty members who have worked at BYU-Idaho for at least 12 months and 1,250 hours and who have approved, special circumstances:

 Since faculty members do not accumulate sick leave, BYU-Idaho pays faculty members during approved medical leaves based on full years of service: